oliversavio/oliversavio.github.io/_posts/2016-03-22-profiling-with-java-agents-part-one.markdown

 A Java agent JAR file must conform to the following conventions:

-1. The manifest of the JAR must contain the `Premain-Class` attribute, it's value is the name of agent class.
+1. The manifest of the JAR must contain the `Premain-Class` attribute, it's value is the name of the agent class.
 2. The agent class must implement one of the two following methods
 - `public static void premain(String agentArgs, Instrumentation inst);`
 - `public static void premain(String agentArgs);`